israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 - import `ttkbootstrap` instead of `ttk`
 - use the `bootstyle` parameter to add keywords instead of using the `style` parameter.

-!!! note "Use constants when available"
+!!! note "Constants are preferred"
-    You will see that constants are used in these examples.
-This is not required.
-    Feel free to use strings if you wish, but it may be easier to debug or refactor your code if using defined constants.
+    I prefer constants in the code over over strings.
+However, feel free to use a coding style that you feel comfortable with.
+The bootstyle keyword API is very flexible, so make sure you [check out the syntax options](#keyword-usage).

 ```python
 import tkinter as tk